vvvv/MergeVLDocs/README.md

  * combine these in a certain way

 Let's distinguish different cases:
+ * Changes were made on **different patches/canvases**
+ * Changes were made in the **same patch or the same canvas.
+But on different ends**
- * **directly conflicting changes**: E.g.
+ * **directly conflicting changes in the same patch/canvas**: E.g.
    * a node was moved on *Local* and on *Remote*
    * The version of a dependency changed on *Local* and *Remote* ...
  * **structural changes**: E.g
    * Dev A moved a bunch of definitions into a new *Category* or *Group*.
 Dev B changed one of those definitions.
- * Changes were made in the **same patch or the same canvas.
-But on different ends**
- * Changes were made on **different patches/canvases**

-Wishful thinking:
- * **directly conflicting changes**: nah. can't merge.
-But maybe we can come up with something that doesn't feel so harsh.
-These changes sound like real bad conflicts, but then again: often your changes are not really about nodes that got moved...
- * **structural changes**: This is unmergeable for now since the only way to do those structural changes (via patch editor) is to copy and paste the definitions resulting in new GUID-Ids for all the elements.
-   *Note: it would be so cool to solve that in the future*
+First intuitions:
+ * **different patches/canvases**: Easy to be merged.
+But ideas might still collide: *e.g. Dev A changed an interface and all its implementations.
+Dev B added an implementation of the old interface as known from *Base**
  * **same patch/canvas, different ends**: This should be mergeable.
 But it's not likely that the different ideas will merge semantically and the result will just run.
- * **different patches/canvases**: Sounds easy to be merged.
-But ideas might still collide: Dev A changed an interface and all its implementations.
-Dev B added an implementation of the old interface as known from *Base*
+ * **directly conflicting changes in the same patch/canvas**: We have a conflict where the user would need to pick one version or the other.
+These conflicts sound like real bad, but then again: often those are about details, like moved nodes here and there.
+Often it's sufficient to have a strategy that just picks one and doesn't drag you into a timeconsuming decision process.
+What you want however is a notification that there were direct conflicts that got resolved in the one other way.
+ * **structural changes**: This is unmergeable for now since the only way to do those structural changes (via patch editor) is to copy and paste the definitions resulting in new GUID-Ids for all the elements.
+   *Note: this problem would go away if the document structure of VL files gets flattened (distinguish Canvas-Placement within another Canvas from the actual Canvas Definition, which should always be top-level)*

 ### First approach
 Let's build a small application that gets called by git merge.
 Let's access the different versions (*Base*, *Local*, *Remote*) in the same way that p4merge and other merge tools do: via command-line arguments.